Spark-NF/hls-downloader/README.md

 #### `stream_url`, `streamUrl` 🔒
 The URL to the stream (either the master file or a playlist).

+#### `--live`, `live`
+Download the stream as a live feed, refreshing the playlist and downloading only new segments.
+Automatically stops when no new segments are found after a while.

 #### `--ffmpeg-merge`, `mergeUsingFfmpeg`
 Merge TS segments using FFMPEG instead of basic concatenation.
 Not recommended, but you can use it if stuttering issues occur when merging the TS segments.